Famous Dave's Excellent Q3 2017

 Per Famous Dave's new CEO, starting today, Jeff Crivello, his and the teams' G&A target FY 2018 is for $8 million.
 Jeff Crivello, commented,

 “Mike’s tireless effort to execute upon the strategic initiatives set forth by the Company has been commendable.
 His work is evident in the improving restaurant sales trends as well as the successful refranchising of eight Company-owned restaurants and closures of thirteen underperforming Company-owned restaurants since the beginning of the year.
 The Board and I sincerely appreciate the thoughtful and decisive decision-making that Mike brought to the organization.
 I am thrilled to be joining the Company during such a pivotal time.
 With the refranchising effort well underway, my focus will be on improving the existing value proposition, while expeditiously addressing the development and evolution of the Famous Dave’s concept.
-Additionally, although the team has made substantial progress with their general and administrative optimization plan, I believe that we can strategically reduce G&A expenses to approximately an $8.0 millionrun-rate within the next 90 days, while continuing to improve upon the franchisor services that we provide.
+Additionally, although the team has made substantial progress with their general and administrative optimization plan, I believe that we can strategically reduce G&A expenses to approximately an $8.0 million run-rate within the next 90 days, while continuing to improve upon the franchisor services that we provide.
 It truly is an exciting time to become a part of the Famous Dave’s team.”

 For context, and per my model, corporate G&A was $16.7 million in FY16.
 FY18 G&A at only $8 million will have a dramatically positive effect on net income.
 When I wrote Famous Dave's Path to $8, my back of the envelope input estimate was $12 million, although I was hoping for $10 million. $8 million is outstanding and dramatically alters the future profitability of Famous Dave's earnings power.